 You can always sue an individual Sandyville, IA Small Claims Court if they live in Sandyville, IA County.
 You can always sue a company in Sandyville, IA Small Claims Court if their business is located in Sandyville, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Sandyville, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes

 - Personal injury claims (such as dog bites)